deepaksood619/deepaksood619.github.io/docs/about-me/ideas/creating-a-business-startup.md

 **Megatrends-** powerful, transformative forces that could change the global economy, business and society...
 Think electricity, automobile, the Internet.

+You will have either of the 4 problems while building a startup

+- access to capital
+- building the product customers want
+- able to distribute your product at scale
+- ensuring you are able to monetise

 15 day tech startup launch plan:

 - Domain on [GoDaddy](https://www.linkedin.com/company/godaddy/)- 5 minutes